Hamro Barnamala logoHamro Barnamala

 - Origins: Nepali evolved from Sanskrit through Prakrit and Apabhramsha, starting around the 10th century in the Sinja Valley of western Nepal (Karnali Province), which was the capital of the Khasa Kingdom.
 The language spread across Nepal during the unification campaigns of the Shah dynasty in the 18th century.

-- Script: Nepali uses the Devanagari script, the same script used for Hindi, Sanskrit, and Marathi.
+- Script: Nepali uses the Devanagari script for reading, writing, and everyday literacy.
 The alphabet has 13 vowels and 36 consonants (49 total).
 Because Devanagari is phonetic, once a child learns the letters, they can read almost any Nepali word correctly.

 - Word order: Nepali follows Subject-Object-Verb (SOV) order, unlike English (SVO).
 For example, "I rice eat" (म भात खान्छु) instead of "I eat rice."
 This is important to understand so children do not simply translate English word-for-word.